Daft Punk: 2021–present: Disbandment and separate projects

 In April 2023, Bangalter released a solo work, the orchestral ballet score Mythologies.
-In interviews about the project, he allowed himself to be photographed without a mask.
+The press release of Mythologies included a drawing of his unmasked face, and in interviews about the project, he allowed himself to be photographed without a mask.
 He cited concerns about the progress of artificial intelligence and other technology as to why Daft Punk split, saying: "As much as I love this character, the last thing I would want to be, in the world we live in, in 2023, is a robot."
 Bangalter said Daft Punk had wanted to not "spoil the narrative" while they were active, but now felt more comfortable revealing parts of their creative process.
 Reflecting on the split, Bangalter said he was "relieved and happy to look back and say: 'Okay, we didn't mess it up too much.

-On 22 February 2024, the third anniversary of their split, Daft Punk announced a Twitch broadcast of Interstella 5555: The 5tory of the 5ecret 5tar 5ystem.
+In February 2024, Daft Punk announced a Twitch broadcast of Interstella 5555: The 5tory of the 5ecret 5tar 5ystem.
 A vinyl repress of the Discovery single "Something About Us" was released on Record Store Day in April 2024.
 A 4K AI upscale of Interstella 5555 premiered in June at Tribeca Festival.
-The remaster was shown in global theatres for one weekend only in December.
+The remaster was shown in global theatres for one weekend in December.
+A reissue of Discovery (Interstella 5555 Edition) was also released, featuring a gold vinyl version limited to 5,555 copies and new Daft Club membership cards.

 In September 2025, the online video game Fortnite revealed the virtual "Daft Punk Experience", adding interactive activities, Daft Punk outfits, and other accessories.
 Billed as the biggest Fortnite musical event so far, it was made in collaboration with Daft Life.
-Cédric Hervet, Daft Punk's creative director, stated in an GQ interview that the event focused on Daft Punk's legacy.
-In the same interview, the Epic Games executive Alex Rigopulos described the project as a love letter for the band.
+Cédric Hervet, Daft Punk's creative director, said the event focused on Daft Punk's legacy.
+The Epic Games executive Alex Rigopulos described the project as a "love letter" to Daft Punk.

+On 15 October 2025, in celebration of the 20th anniversary of Human After All, Daft Punk announced the first vinyl release of Human After All: Remixes, released on 28 November.
+On 20 October, Daft Punk shared a recording of the Phoenix concert at Madison Square Garden in New York, at which Daft Punk had performed 15 years earlier.
+On 7 November, Daft Punk released a music video for "Contact" on YouTube.
+It was created by Epic Games and Magnopus, based on the opening sequence of the Daft Punk Experience game mode in Fortnite.
+In February 2026, Daft Punk released a video for their 2005 song "Human After All" based on footage from Electroma.
+A 4K restoration of Electroma premiered at Tribeca Festival for its 20th anniversary in June 2026, with Bangalter and Hervet in attendance for a Q&A after the screening.